jvorob/subleq-bootstrap/README.md

 The program gets in/output on stdin/stdout, sleqrun emulator prints debugging info on stderr, For a full program trace, run with `./sleqrun --debug BINARY`

-# Assembler Bootstrapping
+## Assembler Bootstrapping

-While we began with a (hex)-assembler written in C, the goal is to eventuall have the subleq assemblers be self-hosting.
+While we began with a (hex)-assembler written in C, the goal is to eventually have the subleq assemblers be self-hosting.
 The first step toward achieveing this is to replace our initial hex1 assembler (written in C), with a subleq program that does the same thing.

 `./hex1 <asm/hex1.hex1 >hex1.bin`